mpolacek/lists/500-albums.md

 - [ ] 300.
 Shania Twain - Come on Over (1997)
 - [ ] 301.
 New York Dolls - New York Dolls
 - [X] 302.
 Neil Young - Tonight's the Night
 - [ ] 303.
-The Definitive Collection -ABBA [2001]
+ABBA - The Definitive Collection (2001)
 - [ ] 304.
 Bill Withers - Just as I Am
 - [ ] 305.
 Kiss - Alive!
 (1975)
 - [ ] 306.
-Al Green- I'm Still in Love With You
+Al Green - I'm Still in Love With You
 - [ ] 307.
-Sam Cooke- Portait of a Legend
+Sam Cooke - Portait of a Legend
 - [X] 308.
 Brian Eno - Here Come the Warm Jets
 - [X] 309.
 Joy Division - Closer
 - [X] 310.
 Wire - Pink Flag